adityaravi9034/adityaravi9034/README.md

 ## Welcome to My GitHub Profile! 🚀

-### Hey there! 👋 I'm Aditya Ravi, a passionate about Artificial Intelligence and Deep Learning.
+### Hey there! 👋 I'm Aditya Ravi, and I am passionate about Artificial Intelligence and Deep Learning.

 I'm currently pursuing a Bachelor of Science in Artificial Intelligence from a joint university program involving the University of Milan, the University of Milano-Bicocca, and the University of Pavia.